Skip to main content

 URGE YOUR MEMBERS OF CONGRESS to End the Refugee Ban and the Stop-Work Order that impacts Refugees in the U.S.

 On January 20, President Trump signed a sweeping series of executive orders undermining our nation’s legacy of welcome, going much further than his administration did during the first term.
 As a result of these executive orders, the U.S. Refugee Admissions and Program (USRAP) has been indefinitely suspended.
-Furthermore, refugees in our communities have also been impacted by federal funding not releasing funds for services provided in addition to a stop work order abruptly ended essential wraparound services to refugee families and individuals recently resettled in the United States, including Afghan Special Immigrant Visa (SIV) holders, on January 24.
+Furthermore, refugees in our communities have also been impacted by the abrupt end to essential wraparound services intended to support recently resettled families and individuals in the United States, including Afghan Special Immigrant Visa (SIV) holders.
 Without these services, refugees and Afghan allies are at risk of housing and food insecurities.

 Lutheran Social Services of the National Capital Area (LSSNCA) has been trying to meet the needs of nearly 400 new neighbors we welcomed in the Washington, D.C. metro area since October.
-Lend your voice to urge your U.S. elected officials to oppose the refugee ban and stop the work order.
+Lend your voice to urge U.S. elected officials to support refugees.

 Call: Take a few minutes to call your U.S. Senators and House Representative.